flytbase/flytsamples/README.md

 # flytsamples

-These are sample scripts written using FlytAPIs in ROS, CPP, Python, RESTFull, WebSockets.
+These are sample scripts written using FlytAPIs in ROS, CPP, Python, RESTFul, WebSockets.

 FlytOS abstracts drone autopilot's navigation, setup functions to a SBC(companion computer) in the form for FlytAPIs.
 FlytOS uses ROS at its core and exposes APIs for non ros users as well.